Common Mistakes in Clothing Production

 What do I do if the delivered production does not match the approved sample?

-Document the discrepancies with photos and present them to the clothing manufacturer.
-A serious clothing manufacturer will take this on and resolve it.
+Document the discrepancies with photos and present them to the clothing producer.
+A serious clothing producer will take this on and resolve it.
 Always keep your approved sample as a reference.

 Is it normal for the first production to be more expensive than expected?

-Yes, that is very common.
+Yes, this is very common.
 Material costs, extra sample rounds, and startup costs make the first production almost always more expensive per piece than reorders.
 This is part of the learning curve.